microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/chat.md

 ## Known issues

-- The `mgt-chat` component doesn't support the same `chatId` being used in multiple instances of the component, tabs or browsers.
+- The `mgt-chat` component doesn't support the same `chatId` being used in multiple instances of the component or across multiple tabs.